13 Jun 2019 News

 Thanks to Regina and the other major European Sofidel brands – Cosynel, Nalys, Le Trèfle, Sopalin and KittenSoft – this contribution looks set to eliminate the equivalent of 600 tonnes of plastic a year from packaging by the end of 2020.
 The strategy involves the replacement or accompaniment of existing products with those wrapped in paper packaging.

-This is part of an overall goal set by the Sofidel Group: a 50% reduction in the use of conventional plastic in its production by 2030 (compared to 2013), which is equivalent to the elimination of over 11,000 tonnes of plastic released onto the market every year.
+This is part of an overall goal set by the Sofidel Group: a 50% reduction in the use of conventional plastic in its production by 2030 (compared to 2013), which is equivalent to the elimination of over 11,000 tonnes of plastic released onto the market every year (from 2030 onwards).
 A goal pursued not only with the introduction of the new kraft paper packaging but simultaneously with a general reduction in the thickness of the plastic film used in the production process (launched some years ago), and the progressive use, on some markets, of recycled plastics or bioplastics.

 This new phase of the sustainability strategy – developed with particular focus on the 12th Sustainable Development Goal of the United Nations 2030 Agenda, Responsible Consumption and Production – is consequential to and consistent with the policies and investments made by Sofidel in recent years in terms of: